computationalmarketing/facial-analysis-megastudy/README.md

 ## Notes

-Full cross-validation as implemented in the code takes days to run when using a GPU.
+Full cross-validation as implemented in the code takes days to run when using a GPU (GeForce GTX 1080 Ti, CUDA 11.2, cuDNN 8.1.1).
 Folder `./results` contains computation output of the cross-validation in case you want to directly construct plots based on it.
 (You also need to unzip `./results/patch_importance.json.zip`).

 Computed weights from L1 image decomposition are also provided in `feature_shadows_final.json.zip` (you need to unzip it).